-There is no evidence to support that any specific diet aggravates acne.
-Though some studies point towards chocolates and dairy products.
-With the advent of bad dietary habits, it seems prudent to advise that one must eat a balanced diet comprising of proteins, fats, carbohydrates, and fiber and keep processed foods like sugar, junk foods, fruit juices, etc., to a minimum.
-The diet you take should be decided by your age, gender and level of activity.
+There is no specific evidence to debate that any particular diet aggravates acne.
+However, some studies point towards chocolates and dairy products.
+With the advent of bad dietary habits, it seems prudent to advise that one must eat a well-balanced diet including proteins, fats, carbohydrates, and fiber and keep processed foods like sugar, junk foods, fruit juices, etc., to a minimum.
+The diet you take should be decided by your age, gender, and level of activity.

 My Child Worries Too Much About Her Skin.
 Is This Not a Small Issue After All?

 Acne is associated with significant psychiatric morbidities in almost half the teenagers.
-It has also been associated with significant impairment in functioning including job prospects.
-What may seem insignificant to some, may significantly affect others.
+It has also been known to be associated with potential impairment in functioning, including job prospects.
+What may seem insignificant to some may significantly affect others.
 Some children may need counseling as well.
-Stress aggravates acne and acne aggravates stress.
-It is a kind of vicious circle that needs to be broken.
-The take-home message is NOT to neglect the psychological aspect of any disease and pimples are no exception.
+Stress aggravates acne, and acne aggravates stress.
+It is a kind of vicious cycle that needs to be broken.
+The take-home message is NOT to neglect the psychological aspect of any disease, and pimples are no exception.